 Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS

 Autoimmune disease is an “invisible epidemic.”
-Despite affecting roughly 16% of the US population, autoimmunity remains under-recognized, under-researched, and under-served.
-To combat this lack of awareness and to connect patients, families, and caregivers with useful resources, we at Your Autoimmunity Connection are publishing a series of “spotlights” on autoimmune diseases or other diseases that are closely linked to immune dysfunction.
+Despite this, it affects roughly 16% of the US population.
+Yet, autoimmunity remains under-recognized, under-researched, and under-served.
+Because of that, we at Your Autoimmunity Connection are publishing a series of “spotlights” on autoimmune diseases or other diseases that are closely linked to immune dysfunction.
+We aim to combat this lack of awareness and to connect patients, families, and caregivers with useful resources.

-Our new spotlight shines on small fiber neuropathy.
+First and foremost, our new spotlight shines on small fiber neuropathy.
 Continue reading to become connected with available statistics, research initiatives, supportive patient communities, and more!
-Be sure to check out our Facebook page and forum for more autoimmune-related updates.
+Nonetheless, don’t forget to check out our Facebook page and forum for more autoimmune-related updates.

 What is small fiber neuropathy?

 Small fiber neuropathy is a form of peripheral neuropathy affecting the small sensory cutaneous nerves (nerve fibers in the skin), characterized by pain attacks starting in the feet.
-This pain can be stabbing or burning and may be accompanied by tingly or itchy sensations.
-Feelings of cold or electric shock-like pain may occur as well.
+For example, this pain can be stabbing or burning and may be accompanied by tingly or itchy sensations.
+To illustrate, feelings of cold or electric shock-like pain may occur as well.
 In most patients, pain begins in the feet and progresses upwards, sometimes reaching the hands.

-Causes of small fiber neuropathy primarily stem from genetic mutations or other related conditions.
-About 30% of small fiber neuropathy patients have the SCN9A mutation and 5% have the SCN10A mutation.
-The most common conditions that lead to small fiber neuropathy are diabetes mellitus and impaired glucose tolerance.
-Other conditions include Fabry disease, celiac disease, Sjogren’s syndrome, sarcoidosis, and HIV.
+Primarly, genetic mutations or other related conditions result in small fiber neuropathy.
+More specifically, about 30% of small fiber neuropathy patients have the SCN9A mutation and 5% have the SCN10A mutation.
+With this in mind, the most common conditions that lead to small fiber neuropathy are diabetes mellitus and impaired glucose tolerance.
+Additionally, other conditions include Fabry disease, celiac disease, Sjogren’s syndrome, sarcoidosis, and HIV.

 How is small fiber neuropathy diagnosed?